MNLR/RandomForestDist/README.md

 ### Installation

-The [modified version of rpart](https://github.com/MNLR/rpart) has to be installed first, as [RandomForest2](https://github.com/MNLR/RandomForest2) will not work without it:
+For [RandomForest2](https://github.com/MNLR/RandomForest2) to work, the [modified version of rpart](https://github.com/MNLR/rpart) needs to be installed first:

 ```
 devtools::install_github("MNLR/rpart")
 ```

 Afterwards, install the additional dependencies from CRAN and the package itself:

 ```